satido/satido.github.io/README.md

-## This is pretty under construction, but I'll make sure to update the README once its done.
+## This is pretty under construction, but I'll make sure to update the README once it's done.